gopherslab/conduit-connector-zendesk/README.md

 - `per_page` is a optional parameter for default per page result. default is set to 1000

 ## Destination
-The destination Zendesk connector will connect to the api using `zendesk.domain`, `zendesk.username`,`zendesk.apitoken`.
+The destination Zendesk connector will connect to the api using `zendesk.domain`, `zendesk.userName`,`zendesk.apiToken`.
 Communicate to the `Configure` and if succcess, it will pass control to `Open` else throws the error back.
 Once the zendesk client is initialized.
 On failing connector is not ready to write it to zendesk.

 ### WriteAsync
 The source input from server will be written in the `buffer`, size of the buffer is specified in the configuration.
 Once the buffer if full it write the record to zendesk bulk import api `create_many`.
 Each object from tickets array is unmarshalled and made comptabile to write it to destination zendesk.